hulkiedo17/logc/README.md

 This is a small and simple c logger library for C/C++.

+You can see comments that describes the functions in library in logc.h file.
+Also you can see the options for build.sh script, just pass them -h option.

 # compile

 To compile library, you need to run build.sh, like this: